 The three main benefits of using AWS Glue

-- orchestration.
+- Orchestration.
 You don’t need to set up or maintain infrastructure for ETL task execution.
 Amazon takes care of all the lower-level details.
 AWS Glue also automates a lot of things.
 You can quickly determine the data schema, generate code, and start customizing it.
 AWS Glue simplifies logging, monitoring, alerting, and restarting in failure cases as well.

 Limitations of using AWS Glue

-- AWS Glue runs jobs in Apache Spark.
+- Reliance on Spark.
+AWS Glue runs jobs in Apache Spark.
 This means that the engineers who need to customize the generated ETL job must know Spark well.
 The code will be on Scala or Python, so, in addition to Spark knowledge, developers should have experience with those languages.
 This means that not all data practitioners will be able to tune generated ETL jobs for their specific needs.

 - Spark is not very good at performing high cardinality joins.
 But they are needed for certain use cases, such as fraud detection, advertising, gaming, etc. There will need to perform additional actions to make such joins efficient.
 For example, implement an additional database to store temporary states.
 It makes ETL pipelines more complicated.